jtmarkoise/scratchypy/README.md

 > [!NOTE]
 > ScratchyPy is a work-in-progress and does not have a stable release yet.
-> This means that some functions may change in a way that could break your code
+> The API is mostly in place, but there could be further changes that change
-> if you upgrade.
+> behavior.

 ## Who's it for?
 If you feel like you've mastered the graphical programming of Scratch, or started to hit some limitations, then ScratchyPy may be a good next step into the world of system programming.